avnomad/dop-parser/readme.md

 1. <https://github.com/avnomad/dop-parser>
 2. <https://bitbucket.org/avnomad/dop-parser>

-The 2nd presents a slightly more accurate picture of the project.
+The 2nd presents a slightly more accurate picture of the history.
 That's because I've developed it using Mercurial and I've used a few features that aren't available in Git.
 Although all the information is preserved by the hg-git bridge, some commit meta-data will only be visible as part of the commit message